 Other areas that are sexually sensitive for some people are the cervix, “A-spot”, and perineal sponge.
 So get familiar with all these sexy bits by checking out some good anatomy diagrams.
 It’s much easier to reach your destination if you have a good map.

-2. Find your own sensitive areas and focus there
+2. Find your own sensitive areas and focus there.

 Understanding anatomy is just the starting point.
 The important thing is to apply it to your own body.
 Experiment with stimulating different areas and see what brings pleasure.
 Do you enjoy deep penetration?
 Do you prefer G-spot stimulation?
 Or pressure against the back wall around your perineum?
 Or somewhere else entirely?
 Whatever feels best for you and brings the most intensity of sensation is where you should focus.

-3. Take your time to get aroused
+3. Take your time to get aroused.

-4. Start by trying blended orgasms
+4. Start by trying blended orgasms.

+There are different types of orgasms to explore.
 You may be working up to a hands-free orgasm during intercourse, but combining vaginal stimulation with clit stimulation is a good stepping stone.
 Just do penetration for a while, and then add in clit stimulation when you feel you need it to reach orgasm.
 Over time, delay adding in clit stimulation and see if eventually you can climax without it.
 Maybe yes, maybe no, but it’s worth a try.

-6. Slow and steady wins the race
+5. Slow and steady wins the race.

 A common error when trying to reach orgasm is thinking that hard-and-fast is best.
 While it may be preferred by some people, for many, too much pressure and friction for too long can numb the nerve-endings, and can feel uncomfortable.
 So, although it’s counterintuitive, slow movements with a lighter pressure can actually feel way more intense.
 Yes, hard-and-fast is often preferred as a person gets closer to orgasm, but in the build up try to keep movements on the slow and steady side.